 B. IT’S FOOLISH TO GO ASTRAY

-5:23 He will die for lack of instruction, And in the greatness of his folly he will go astray.
+He will die for lack of instruction, and in the greatness of his folly he will go astray (Proverbs 5:23).

-Those who refuse God’s instruction via the clear precepts of His word, or per this passage, its amplification through His pastor-teachers (that is, legitimate teachers whom He has given to His Church per Ephesians 4:11–12) end up askance in this life.
+Those who refuse God’s instruction via the clear precepts of His Word or, per this passage, its amplification through His pastor-teachers (legitimate teachers whom He has given to His Church per Ephesians 4:11–12) end up askance in this life.
 “Committing errors” is the literal Hebrew translation for astray.

 Such states the wisest man to ever live.
-Judges 17:6b echoes this idea wherein it says of Israel, every man did what was right in his own eyes.
+Judges 17:6 echoes this idea wherein it says of Israel “every man did what was right in his own eyes.”
 Are you astray in life?
 Such is indicative of a fool.

 C. IT’S FOOLISH TO COMMIT SEXUAL SIN

-7:22 Suddenly he follows her, As an ox goes to the slaughter,
+Suddenly he follows her as an ox goes to the slaughter … (Proverbs 7:22).

-9:13-18 The woman of folly is boisterous, She is naive and knows nothing.
-She sits at the doorway of her house, On a seat by the high places of the city, Calling to those who pass by, Who are making their paths straight: “Whoever is naive, let him turn in here,” And to him who lacks understanding she says, “Stolen water is sweet; And bread eaten in secret is pleasant.”
-But he does not know that the dead are there, That her guests are in the depths of Sheol.
+The woman of folly is boisterous, she is naive and knows nothing.
+She sits at the doorway of her house, on a seat by the high places of the city, calling to those who pass by, who are making their paths straight: “Whoever is naive, let him turn in here,” and to him who lacks understanding she says, “Stolen water is sweet; and bread eaten in secret is pleasant.”
+But he does not know that the dead are there, that her guests are in the depths of Sheol (9:13–18).

-In polite euphemistic language Solomon states that the sin of adultery is evidence of foolishness.
-It is foolhardy to commit adultery and destroy the trust and respect of your spouse—as well as the security and well-being of your children.
-How stupid to trade all that away for a moment of time!
+In polite euphemistic language, Solomon stated that the sin of adultery is evidence of foolishness.
+Committing adultery and destroying the trust and respect of your spouse—as well as the security and wellbeing of your children is foolhardy.
+How stupid to trade away all that for a moment in time!

 D. IT’S FOOLISH TO REJECT CORRECTION

-Proverbs uses the term understanding to describe those who are teachable from God’s Word—those who are open to being corrected by it, who desire growth and conformation, and those who want to increase in discernment (cf. Rom.
-12:1 & 2).
+Proverbs uses the term understanding to describe those who are teachable from God’s Word—those who are open to being corrected by it, who desire growth and conformation, and those who want to increase in discernment (cf. Romans 12:1–2).
 Fools are just the opposite in attitude.

-9:7 He who corrects a scoffer gets dishonor for himself, And he who reproves a wicked man gets insults for himself.
+He who corrects a scoffer gets dishonor for himself, and he who reproves a wicked man gets insults for himself (Proverbs 9:7).

-9:8 Do not reprove a scoffer, or he will hate you, Reprove a wise man and he will love you.
+Do not reprove a scoffer, or he will hate you, reprove a wise man and he will love you (9:8).

-The wise of heart will receive commands, But a babbling fool will be ruined.
+The wise of heart will receive commands, but a babbling fool will be ruined (10:8).

-The way of a fool is right in his own eyes, But a wise man is he who listens to counsel.
+The way of a fool is right in his own eyes, but a wise man is he who listens to counsel (12:15).

-Fools mock at sin, But among the upright there is good will.
+Fools mock at sin, but among the upright there is good will (14:9).

-15:12 A scoffer does not love one who reproves him, He will not go to the wise.
+A scoffer does not love one who reproves him, he will not go to the wise (15:12).

-A rebuke goes deeper into one who has understanding Than a hundred blows into a fool.
+A rebuke goes deeper into one who has understanding than a hundred blows into a fool (17:10).